jomariabejo/MO-IT103-Group-Abejo/README.md

 1. Build and run the application.
 2. The application will display login view.
-3. Upon success login, user can view different scenes(Employee, Attendance, Leave and Salary Calculator).
+3. Upon success login, user can view different scenes(Employee, attendance, Leave and Salary Calculator).

 ## Employee Scene Usage
 1. To <b>add new employee</b> select button named Add New Employee.
 Put values for entire fields and hit save.